 And now Lazarus was summoned by the great, divine Augustus himself.

-But there were also many brave people here who wished to try their strength, and Lazarus obediently came to their thoughtless calls.
-Busy with affairs of state, the emperor delayed his reception, and for seven whole days the miraculously resurrected called on people.
+But there were also many brave people here who wished to try their strength, and Lazarus obediently answered their thoughtless calls.
+Busy with the affairs of the state, the emperor delayed his reception, and for seven whole days the miraculously resurrected called on people.

 Now Lazarus visited a jolly drunk, and the drunk greeted him with the laughter of his red lips.

 “Drink, Lazarus, drink!” he shouted.
 “Oh how Augustus will laugh when he sees you drunk!”